aws-banjo/building-aws-agent/README.md

 Agent AWS contains a set of tools that allows it to query AWS documentation, generating code, and creating architectural diagrams.

+To learn more read the blog post [here](https://www.buildon.aws/posts/building-agent-aws).

 ## QuickStart

 Here is how you can easily get started using the Agent